caproto/caproto/doc/source/loggers.rst

 An *ad hoc* function such as the above is the best approach for complex filtering.
 But for simple filtering by PV, address, or role, caproto provides built-in filters.
-Note the functionality of the ``level`` and ``exclusive`` arguments, explained the docstrings below, which aim to support composition of multiple filters.:
+Note the functionality of the ``level`` and ``exclusive`` arguments, explained below, which aim to support composition of multiple filters.:

 .. autoclass:: PVFilter
 .. autoclass:: AddressFilter